vitest-dev/vitest/docs/guide/workspace.md

 ```
 :::

 Vitest will treat every folder in `packages` as a separate project even if it doesn't have a config file inside.
-Since Vitest 2.1, if this glob pattern matches any file it will be considered a Vitest config even if it doesn't have a `vitest` in its name.
+If this glob pattern matches any file it will be considered a Vitest config even if it doesn't have a `vitest` in its name.

 ::: warning
 Vitest does not treat the root `vitest.config` file as a workspace project unless it is explicitly specified in the workspace configuration.
 Consequently, the root configuration will only influence global options such as `reporters` and `coverage`.